ASA Adjudication on Agent Provocateur Ltd

 Number of complaints:

-A video on the Agent Provocateur website www.agentprovocateur.com featured a woman in a nightgown, alone in her home.
-She was shown answering the telephone twice, the first time she answered, no one spoke.
-The second time there was the sound of someone laughing at the other end.
-The woman looked anxiously out of her window before several women, who were wearing revealing lingerie with stockings and long boots, appeared at the window and then inside the house.
-The women were shown dragging the other woman through the house who then adopted a series of poses, some sexual, alone and with the other women.
-During the course of the video, the woman looked visibly distressed and several times the position of her nightgown revealed her breasts.
-The group of women then appeared to attack the woman's body; she then she re-appeared wearing similar revealing lingerie to the group.
+A video on the Agent Provocateur website, viewed on 4 November 2011, showed a woman in a nightgown in her home.
+She was shown answering the telephone before several women, who were wearing revealing lingerie with stockings and long boots, appeared at the window.
+The women were shown dragging the other woman through the house and adopted a series of poses, some sexual, alone and with the other women.
+The group of women appeared to attack the woman's body; she then she re-appeared wearing similar revealing lingerie to the group.

 CAP Code (Edition 12)